kyan/kyan-jukebox-js/README.md

 $ ./scripts/deploy-backend.sh
 ```

-### mongodb
+### Database

-In production the API uses https://cloud.mongodb.com
+In production the API uses SQLite.
+The database file should be manually copied to `/var/lib/jukebox/jukebox.db` on the host machine and the `SQLITE_PATH` environment variable should be set to this path.